How to Detect Moisture in Roof Framing

 Moisture meters provide reliable readings when used correctly and when multiple test points are measured.
 Accuracy improves when readings are compared across both dry and suspicious areas.

-Can moisture be detected without using tools?
+Can roof framing moisture be detected without a meter?

 How wet is too wet for roof framing?